GASP! The horror…

 Don’t get spooked.
 Seek out an experienced contractor who comes highly recommended.
 Look for someone who is willing to educate you and guide you through a project.
 A home renovation shouldn’t be terrifying!

-From start to finish, at Lagois we provides our clients with experience and service they can count on.
+From start to finish, at Lagois we provide our clients with experience and service they can count on.
 Our 3-phase concept to completion process ensures that every necessary detail is discussed and every promise is met – on time and on budget – with an impeccable final product.

 Home renovations are generally not meant for hobbyists, dabblers or amateurs.
 By going down this road you can encounter any number of roadblocks or disasters – contractors who don’t return calls, noise complaints from neighbours, stop-work orders and cost overruns – all things that will test your patience and resolve.